 NEW YORKERS UNITED FOR JUSTICE

-A statewide campaign led by two formerly incarcerated New Yorkers with an urgent focus on criminal justice reform: It’s time that New York fixes an outdated system that unfairly preys on lower income communities and communities of color.
+We are New York State’s foremost criminal justice reform coalition, comprised of more than a dozen local and national organizations on the leading edge of civil rights, public policy, and legal advocacy.
+We believe it’s time that New York fixes an outdated system that unfairly preys on lower income communities and communities of color.
 New Yorkers United for Justice will push the legislature and the governor to ensure reforms to a broken system and create opportunities for thousands of New Yorkers.

 Sign up now and join fellow New Yorkers in the fight to reform the ineffective criminal justice system!